Karthik2821/sqlinjection/README.md

 ## RESULT:
-The Social Engineering Toolkit (SET) is used to create backdoor is  examined successfully
+The SQL Injection vulnerability is successfully exploited using the Multidae web application in Metasploitable2.The SQL Injection vulnerability is successfully exploited using the Multidae web application in Metasploitable2.